-Council Member Rodriguez reminded everyone that they can go online to the City's website and request a smoke alarm check, or they can call Fire Station III at 520-417-4400.
-The smoke alarm checks are normally done on the third Saturday of the month, and everything is provided.
-He stated that the grass at Veterans' Memorial Park looks great, and he knows that there will no appreciation due to all the hate mail because no one is going to have that same energy when things are going good; Therefore, he will be the one to tell staff that it looks good, and he does not care if people say that they are weeds - the park is ready for all the upcoming events.
-He added that he saw the Parks crew mowing Soldier Creek Park and they were doing a fancy little circle thing, which he appreciates in that they have their freedom to get funky with the grass mowing.
-He voiced his appreciation at hearing the youth in the audience saying the Pledge of Allegiance, who were awesome and disciplined that has a lot to do with their training that they get from Mr. Soto, a great man who is also a veteran.
-He thanked Mr. Soto for his service and congratulated on his well-deserved award.
-He also thanked Mr. Wallace for his comments, Reverend Smith for the invocation, the Women Army Corps, who he is looking forward to seeing during the Veterans' Parade.
-He reported that he attended the Sierra Vista Police Department Service Awards where officers got award coins, coffee mugs, and shared stories that are not normally heard a lot of times out in public because they do not do it for the recognition.
-During the same time, the Council had its Meet and Greet, but Council Member Messmer took care of it, while others were at the Police Department Service Awards.
-He noted that during the Meet and Greet, he had the opportunity to talk to some amazing people that do not reside in in Sierra Vista, which is even cooler because that shows that people gravitate to come use the City's library even though they do not live in the City.
-He added that he also attended Sheriff Dannel's press conference, which he highly recommends that the public watch.
-It was recorded and it is going to be all over the news.
-The biggest take away is that the City is safe.
-Everybody is in place, law enforcement, local law enforcement, county, and federal, and there is nothing to fear.
-He added that he is hoping for the best and that all the checks are being done before releasing these people into the communities There is a process to it and although, he is not a fan of the process, they are working on it as best they can with what they are given, and unfortunately, those Border Patrol officers that are neighbors and live here in the City and County are being fed the situation and they are taking the brunt of it.
+Council Member Rodriguez reminded everyone that they can go online to the City's website and request to have their smoke detector serviced, or they can call Fire Station III at 520-417-4400, which are normally done on the third Saturday of the month.
+He voiced his appreciation at the grass at Veterans' Memorial Park, shared that he witnessed the park's crew mowing Soldier Creek Park, where they were doing a fancy little circle thing and noted that he appreciates that staff can do so.
+He also voiced his appreciation at hearing the youth in the audience saying the Pledge of Allegiance, thanked Mr. Amill for his service and congratulated him on his welldeserved award, thanked Mr. Wallace for his comments, Reverend Smith for the invocation, and the Women Army Corps.
+He reported on the Sierra Vista Police Department Service Awards, where officers got award coins, coffee mugs, and shared stories that are not normally heard a lot of times out in public because they do not do it for the recognition, reported on Council's Meet and Greet at the City's library, where he had the opportunity to talk to some amazing people that do not reside in Sierra Vista but gravitate to the City's library, reported that he attended Sheriff Dannel's press conference, which he highly recommends that the public watch.
+It was recorded and it is going to be all over the news and the biggest take away is that the City is safe, and in place are law enforcement, local law enforcement.
+County, and Federal, and there is nothing to fear.
+He added that he is hoping for the best as there is a process and although, he is not a fan of the process, they are working on it as best they can with what they are given.
+Unfortunately, Border Patrol officers that are neighbors and live in the City and County are being fed the situation and they are taking the brunt of it.
 In closing, he thanked Jenny for being in attendance and shared that her father, Council Member Johnson, is an awesome guy and he loves sitting next to the Marine.

-Mayor Pro Tem Umphrey welcomed Jenny to the City and shared that a previous Council on the dais thought that Council Member Johnson was her father; therefore, for a couple weeks, whenever she was around him, she would just call him dad.
+Mayor Pro Tem Umphrey welcomed Jenny to the City and shared that a previous Council on the dais thought that Council Member Johnson was her father; therefore, for a couple of weeks, whenever she was around him, she would just call him dad.
 She congratulated Choson Martial Arts and noted that she was not surprised because they are very active in the community, putting on demonstrations with their students at different events.
 She added that Choson Martial Arts is the first Economic Development Commission's award recipient.

-Council Member Johnson stated that there will be a total of four based on national holiday weeks for the recognition of certain types of businesses.
+Council Member Johnson stated that there will be a total of four awards based on national holiday weeks for the recognition of certain types of businesses.